AUTHOR OF THE ODYSSIUM SERIES

 Q: With the stories that jump around in the timeline in the Odyssium Collection, is there a particular order in which the books should be read?

 A: At the moment, I still recommend reading the books in order of release.
-The only exception to that rule would perhaps be to sneak in the upcoming novella release, ORPHAN SEA, before SCRAPPER.
+The only exception to that rule would perhaps be to sneak in the 2024 novella ORPHAN SEA before SCRAPPER.
 ORPHAN SEA takes place prior to those events and features an epilogue that leads directly into SCRAPPER.
 Also, it doubles as a great taster for the series.
 By design, it includes nearly every hallmark of the Odyssium series--supernatural threats, mystery, aquatic underraces, a meshing of technology and fantasy, action, a touch of romance...and the list goes on.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------